inQWIRE/ViZX/README.md

 Install [here](https://marketplace.visualstudio.com/items?itemName=inQWIRE.vizx).

-To render, use command `Render Expressions with ViZX`.
+To render manually, use command `Render Expressions with ViZX`.
+To render automatically, use command `Activate ZXViz automatic rendering`.
+To stop rendering automatically, use command `Deactivate ZXViz automatic rendering`.

 ## Requirements

-Requires `coq-lsp`.
+Requires `coq-lsp 0.1.7` for automatic rendering.
+Syntax of valid terms = valid ZX diagrams in [VyZX](https://github.com/inQWIRE/VyZX).
+See [src/CoreData/ZXCore](https://github.com/inQWIRE/VyZX/blob/main/src/CoreData/ZXCore.v) for the base definitions, and [src/CoreData/Proportional](https://github.com/inQWIRE/VyZX/blob/main/src/CoreData/Proportional.v) for proportionality definitions.

 ## Extension Settings

 This extension contributes the following settings:

-- `ViZX.render`: render a valid ZX diagram.
+- `vizx.render`: render a valid ZX diagram via manual input.
+- `vizx.scaleUp`: increase the scale of the generated diagram by 10%.
+- `vizx.scaleDown`: decrease the scale of the generated diagram by 10%.
+- `vizx.lspRender`: to communicate with coq-lsp for automatic rendering. should not be used manually.
+- `vizx.activateRendering`: activates automatic rendering of goal state.
+- `vizx.deactivateRendering`: deactivates automatic rendering of goal state.